 2. develop a competitive compensation package

 To engage the right type of candidate for your open role, it's important to put together a salary package that's on par with the market rate.
-As you start doing your research into what your competitive offer should be, check out Randstad's 2019 Salary Guide for the most up-to-date data.
-Here are the average salaries for recruiters we've listed in our guide, based on their level of experience:
+As you start doing your research into what your competitive offer should be, check out Randstad's salary guide for the most up-to-date data.

 3. identify the top skills for recruiters